FLIQS: One-Shot Mixed-Precision Floating-Point and Integer Quantization Search: FLIQS Analysis

 since $\Delta_S(x; k, k) = 0$.
 Therefore, as the model entropy decreases, the search no longer interferes with the model training, and this interference can be formulated in terms of additional optimization noise.
 The noise ball around the optimum is proportional to the entropy, and therefore convergence requires carefully controlling the entropy.

-\textbf{Entropy Regularization}: FLIQS introduces entropy regularization to reduce the entropy toward the end of the search and to enable searches without a final retraining.
+\textbf{Entropy Regularization}: FLIQS introduces entropy regularization to reduce the entropy toward the end of the search and enable searches without a final retraining.
 This addresses the key challenge of one-shot quantization search by diminishing the effects of the search on the model training.
-Appendix~\ref{sec:pareto-tables} shows that the addition of regularization increases the accuracy-performance quality in most cases, and Appendix~\ref{sec:retraining} demonstrates that with regularization the final model accuracy is the same with and without additional model fine-tuning.

 The entropy regularization adds a new loss term to the policy loss $\mathcal{L}_\theta$, balanced by a factor $\beta_H$.

-In addition, FLIQS introduces a cosine entropy regularization schedule in Equation~\ref{eq:cosine}, where $s \in [0,1]$ represents the current training progress and $\beta_H^{end}=.5$.
+In addition, FLIQS introduces a cosine entropy regularization schedule in Equation~\ref{eq:cosine}, where $s \in [0,1]$ represents the current training progress and $\beta_H^{end}=0.5$.
 Figure~\ref{fig:fliqs-analysis}(b) demonstrates the characteristics of this schedule and the tradeoffs in choosing $\beta_H$.
-It can achieve high quality of results through high exploration at the beginning of the search (high $H_M$) and final stability for the quantization-aware training at the end.
+It can achieve high quality results through high exploration at the beginning of the search (high $H_M$) and final stability for the quantization-aware training at the end.
+Appendix~\ref{sec:retraining} demonstrates that retraining after the search adds no benefit with entropy regularization.